 - Missing Child (“ChildFind”) ID card

-Student ID Forms are not valid for the SAT test if you are 21 or older.
+Student ID Forms are not valid for the SAT if you are 21 or older.
 The only form of ID accepted in such a case is an official driving license or a passport issued by the government that meets the requirements stated above.

 If You Don’t Have an Acceptable ID